ghackenberg/lightweight-cpp-plugin-framework/README.md

 ![](./Images/SocialPreview.jpg)

 This framework provides a simple yet powerful architecture for building modular C++ applications.
-It allows developers to extend an application's functionality by simply adding new plugins to a designated folder, without needing to recompile the core application.
+It was born from the need for a dependency-light, cross-platform plugin system that avoids the complexity of larger frameworks.
+The core motivation is to enable true "drop-in" extensibility: new functionality can be added by simply placing a plugin into a folder, with no need to recompile the core application.

+This approach is ideal for a wide range of software, from desktop tools like image editors and digital audio workstations to game engines that require custom behaviors.
+Looking forward, the design is well-suited for modern deployment scenarios like **WebAssembly (WASM)**.
+An application compiled to WASM could dynamically load plugins as separate `.wasm` modules, enabling high-performance, extensible web applications where features are loaded on demand.

 ### Developer Tutorials